Embedding Existing JavaScript Components Into Uno-WASM - Part 1

 HTML5 is a Rich and Powerful Platform

-Uno fully embraces HTML5 as its display backend when targeting WebAssembly (WASM).
+Uno Platform fully embraces HTML5 as its display backend when targeting WebAssembly, for both Native and Skia renderers.
 As a result, it is possible to integrate with almost any existing JavaScript library to extend the behavior of an app.

 Embedding assets

 In the HTML world, everything running in the browser is assets that must be downloaded from a server.
-To integrate existing JavaScript frameworks, they can be either download those from another location on the Internet (usually from a CDN service) or embed and deployed with the app.
+To integrate existing JavaScript frameworks, they can be either downloaded from another location on the Internet (usually from a CDN service) or embedded and deployed with the app.

-1. JavaScript files should be in the WasmScripts folder: they will be copied to the output folder and loaded automatically by the bootstrapper when the page loads.
-They must be marked with the EmbeddedResources build action:
+1. JavaScript files should be in the Platforms/WebAssembly/WasmScripts folder.
+They will be copied to the output folder and loaded automatically by the bootstrapper when the page loads.

-3. Asset files should be marked with the Content build action in the app.
-The file will be copied to the output folder and will preserve the same relative path.
+3. Asset files can be placed in the Assets folder.
+These files will be copied to the output folder and will preserve the same relative path to the Assets folder.

 4. Alternatively, any kind of asset file can be placed directly in the wwwroot folder as with any standard ASP.NET Core project.
 They will be deployed with the app, but the application code is responsible for fetching and using them.